-The shortest day of the year is between 22nd December and the 25th December.
+The shortest day of the year is between the 22nd of December and the 25th December.
 This is when the Winter Solstice is celebrated.
 It meant that the winter was over and that spring was on its way.
-The pagans worshipped the sun for triumphing over the darkness of the winter months.
+So the pagans worshipped the sun for triumphing over the darkness of the winter months.

 The early Christians believed that as Jesus was the light, this was the right time of year to celebrate his birth.
-We have bought many customs from the Winter Solstice to our Christmas celebrations.
+As a result, we brought many Winter Solstice customs to our Christmas celebrations.
 Things such as Christmas Carols, holly and mistletoe were all part of pagan festivals, but now all have Christian meanings.

 The first celebrations of Christmas day were in the 4th century.
 The festival of Saturnalia was celebrated around the 25th December, and the Roman Emperor Constantine decided to take this as Christmas day.
-Different religions celebrate at different times because they do not use the same calendar.
-The countries that follow the Orthodox Church calendar celebrate on the 7th January.
+Different religions celebrate at other times because they do not use the same calendar.
+For example, the countries that follow the Orthodox Church calendar celebrate on the 7th January.

 The name Christmas comes from the Mass of Christ.
 This mass was the only mass allowed to take place after sunset and was so performed at midnight.
 It was called the Christ-Mass, later shortened to Christmas.

 Only a few countries celebrate Boxing Day, which takes place on 26th December.
 It started in the UK about 800 years ago in the middle Ages.
 On this day, Alms boxes were opened and the money distributed to the poor of the community.
 Some churches still have Alms boxes and still uphold the tradition of opening them on Boxing Day.

 It is thought to have been the Romans who first introduced this type of collecting box to the UK.
 They, in fact, did not distribute the contents to the needy, but used it to gamble on the games they played during their winter celebrations.